jackbaty/blot-content/posts/2020/2020-07-05-iphone-se-og.md

 It would be unnecessarily limiting for me to swap the sim card from the iPhone X into the SE.
 On the other hand, it feels so good in hand and using it would be fun, right?

 I’m going to try it.

+**July 19, 2020 Update:** I used the SE for about 10 days and loved it.
+However, I tired of running into times where I didn't have some app I _needed_ like a parking app or the Orbi app so I went back to the iPhone X. That lasted two days.
+I hated how big it felt and FaceID is useless with a mask on and, really, the small one-handed operation enabled by the SE made me go back.
+Now what?
+I'm stuck with a phone with no future?
+Guess so.